EU imposes sanctions in response to Myanmar coup | DW | 22.03.2021

 A "firm, unified international response" is urgently needed, he said, according to his spokesman.

-Parts of the military's conglomerates, Myanmar Economic Holdings Limited (MEHL) and Myanmar Economic Corporation (MEC), were expected to be targeted in coming weeks.
+Parts of the military's conglomerates, Myanmar Economic Holdings Limited (MEHL) and Myanmar Economic Corporation (MEC), are expected to be targeted in coming weeks.

 These kind of measures targeting Myanmar's conglomerates, which range from mining to manufacturing, would block EU investors and banks from conducting business.

-The EU has had an arms embargo on Myanmar since 2018, and has already targeted several senior army officials with sanctions.
+The EU has had an arms embargo on Myanmar since 2018, and had already targeted several senior army officials with sanctions.

 Outside of Myanmar, the EU ministers are also expected to endorse sanctions against various individuals and entities for human rights atrocities.